LukasNichols/SpokaneLibraryWeather/README.md

 Liberty Park shows the clearest temperature-visitation relationship among all the locations analyzed, suggesting that visitors to this park are more influenced by temperature than visitors to the other parks.
 The strong correlation between visits and visit change remains consistent with other locations.
 For Liberty Park management, this indicates that temperature is a more important factor in visitor behavior than at other parks, which could inform seasonal planning and programming.
 The park might consider enhancing warm-weather amenities or activities to capitalize on the increased visitation during warmer periods, while developing specific strategies to attract visitors during cooler weather.

 <img width="775" alt="Image" src="https://github.com/user-attachments/assets/88477d5a-f024-4435-b225-84a645f40091" />
+### Liberty Park - Final Statement
+Visitors come more often when it's warmer - this park shows the clearest connection between temperature and visitor numbers compared to other parks.

 ### 2 - South Hill Correlation Analysis
 ### Overview